SudiptaB-0623/MIT_EIE_Resources/README.md

 # MIT_EIE_Resources
-All resources to pass EIE at MIT, Manipal.
+All resources for EIE at MIT, Manipal.